 current location: Home Page - News - Scientific News - Content

-Professor Marcus Taft, a specially invited professor of the base, arrived at the base to carry out on-site research
+Professor Marcus Taft, a specially invited professor of CCSL, arrived at CCSL to carry out on-site research

 time:2024-04-03 views:

-On March 25, 2024, Professor Marcus Taft, a specially invited professor of the base and a retired professor from the University of New South Wales in Australia, arrived at the base to conduct a one-month academic exchange and cooperation.
+On March 25, 2024, Professor Marcus Taft, a specially invited professor of CCSL and a retired professor from the University of New South Wales in Australia, arrived at the base to conduct a one-month academic exchange and cooperation.

 I. Delivering an International Course for Graduate Students